devikashah-DataAnalyst/CustomerIQ-End-to-End-Retail-Behavior-Analytics/README.md

 ⏱️ 0 to 3 months — Deploy the subscription conversion campaign targeting 2,518 non-subscriber frequent buyers.
 Implement personalised discount thresholds for Hat, Sneakers, and Coat to begin margin recovery immediately.

 📅 3 to 6 months — Build a time-series revenue forecasting model using the engineered Purchase_Date column.
-Integrate real-time data refresh into the Power BI dashboard via PostgreSQL Direct Query or an API connector.
+Integrate real-time data refresh into the Power BI dashboard via MySQL Direct Query or an API connector.

 🚀 6 to 12 months — Develop a predictive churn model using logistic regression or random forest on the Returning customer segment.
 Apply RFM scoring — Recency, Frequency, Monetary — for dynamic segmentation inside the CRM platform.